mikkomattila/aoc-rust/README.md

 ## Overview

 This repository contains my solutions to Advent of Code challenges, implemented in Rust.
-Advent of code can be found from: [adventofcode.com](https://adventofcode.com/).
+Advent of Code can be found from: [adventofcode.com](https://adventofcode.com/).

 ## Available solutions